piyush-ppradhan/BoltzmannSim/README.md

 # BoltzmannSim: High-Performance Lattice Boltzmann Simulation

 BoltzmannSim is a high-performance 2D/3D Lattice Boltzmann Method (LBM) library that can be run on accelerated hardware (GPU, TPU).
 It is written using the [JAX](https://github.com/google/jax) library.
-The library is based on [XLB](https://github.com/Autodesk/XLB), a high performance simulation library that uses Lattice Boltzmann Method, developed at Autodesk.
+The library is based on [XLB](https://github.com/Autodesk/XLB), a high performance simulation library that uses Lattice Boltzmann Method.

 ## Key Features
 - **Integration with JAX Ecosystem:** The library can be easily integrated with JAX's robust ecosystem of machine learning libraries such as [Flax](https://github.com/google/flax), [Haiku](https://github.com/deepmind/dm-haiku), [Optax](https://github.com/deepmind/optax), and many more.